-In preparation for the Brooklyn study tour, the Seminar will offer two in-depth sessions of interest to the general public and to travelers.
+In preparation for the Brooklyn study tour, the Seminar will offer three in-depth sessions of interest to the general public and to travelers.
 (Please note the addition of the September 18 session on July 12.)

 September 25: A Peek at Brooklyn’s Visual Arts

 Curator and critic Bill Arning will take us on a fast-paced, illustrated armchair tour of the visual arts in Brooklyn and will describe how the scene has developed since the early 1980s.
 Over the last 35 years, the artist community in Brooklyn has burgeoned, and over roughly the same period, Mr. Arning has become an advocate for many artists located there.
 He will also discuss the visionary work of Harvey Lichtenstein at the Brooklyn Academy of Music and Arnold Lehman at the Brooklyn Museum and how their activism has made the borough a crucial stop for anyone interested in cutting-edge arts.

 Bill Arning received a B.A. in art history from New York University and a M.A. in art history from Tufts University while serving as exhibitions coordinator at the List Art Gallery of the Massachusetts Institute of Technology.
 After 10 years as director of Houston’s Contemporary Arts Museum, Mr. Arning is now an independent art consultant and curator.

 October 2: An Urban History